- Admission

 sexual orientation, pregnancy, status as a parent, national origin, age, disability, genetic information,

-The Episcopal School of Baton Rouge invites applicants interested in teaching in the Lower School (grades 1-5) to submit their resume and application.
+Apply NowDescription: The Episcopal School of Baton Rouge invites applicants interested in teaching in the Upper School (grades 9-12) to submit their resume and application.
 Episcopal will reach out to qualified applicants if a position becomes available.

 Description of School

-• Develop and lead effective, creative, and developmentally appropriate lessons that are student-centered, meet students where they are, and incorporate a variety of instructional methods including project-based learning.
+- Provide engaging and effective instruction that is student-centered, meets students where they are, and incorporates a variety of instructional methods including project-based learning and the incorporation of educational technology.

-• Perform additional faculty duties assigned including, but not limited to supervising students during carpool, lunch, recess, and so forth.
+- Perform additional faculty duties assigned including but not limited to supervising students during carpool, lunch, advisory, recess, and so forth.

-• Creativity in lesson design that balances content, skill, and student self-direction through the use of a variety of instructional methods including project-based learning.
+- Creativity in lesson design that balances content, skill, and student self-direction through the use of a variety of instructional methods.

-• Excellent classroom management skills that promote a positive classroom environment.
-Familiarity with Responsive Classroom is a plus.
+- Excellent classroom management skills that promote a positive classroom environment.

 Our School Mission